syvita/bitcoin/README.md

 # Introduction

-> Bitcoin full node from docker, built from source.
+> Bitcoin full node from docker, built from source, for amd and arm.

 Use bitcoin core from the command line inside the container.
 Once started, the server automatically downloads the blockchain.
 Make it persistent by mounting an external volume to `/root/.bitcoin`.